0xNDM/YWH_Analyzer/README.md

-# YouTube Watch History Analysis
+# YouTube Watch History Analyzer

 Interactive Streamlit app that turns your Google Takeout `watch-history.json` into a polished analytics dashboard.
 It fetches fresh metadata from the YouTube Data API v3, processes everything fully in memory, and renders clean, dark-themed Plotly visuals.